Tochemey/goakt/changelogs/unreleased.md

 ## ✨ Features

+- **Multiplexed remoting protocol** ([#1301](https://github.com/Tochemey/goakt/issues/1301)).
+Replaces the unary write-then-read connection hold with persistent duplex TCP lanes per peer (control, ordinary, large), correlation-driven asks, chunked large messages, path/type compression tables, and credit-based flow control.
+The public actor API (`Tell`, `Ask`, batches) and `remote.Serializer` contract are unchanged; delivery at the transport stays at-most-once.
+  - **Dual-protocol rollout.** One listener serves duplex and legacy peers by sniffing the first byte after TLS.
+Dial prefers duplex and falls back to legacy on EOF or reset before `HELLO_ACK`; a peer marked legacy is re-probed for duplex after 30 seconds. `remote.WithProtocolPin` selects `auto` (default), `legacy`, or `duplex`; pin away from `auto` for homogeneous clusters or legacy brotli (no magic byte, can collide with the duplex discriminator).
+  - **Lanes and deadlines.** Control traffic is isolated from user flood; user tells/asks hash onto `WithOrdinaryLanes` (default 1) for per-target FIFO; `WithLargeMessageDestinations` is an isolation knob (oversized messages to unlisted paths still chunk in place). `WithWriteTimeout` and `WithReadIdleTimeout` are enforced on the duplex path; the legacy unary path uses the idle timeout instead. `WithMaxFrameSize` is negotiated (pairwise minimum) and enforced on both client and server.
+  - **Large messages.** Frames above `WithChunkSize` (default 256 KiB, local) split into `CHUNK` frames up to the negotiated `WithMaxMessageSize`; concurrent reassembly is capped by the negotiated `WithMaxConcurrentLargeTransfers` (default 4).
+Oversize and cap violations return in-band errors without killing the connection when the peer supports chunking.
+  - **Flow control.** `WithCreditWindow` (default 16 MiB) is the HELLO credit budget and outbound admission cap; end-to-end send-window enforcement requires capability revision ≥ 4.
+Slow receivers park the sender and surface `errors.ErrRemoteSendBackpressure` instead of unbounded buffering; fire-and-forget is not dropped for flow control.
+  - **Hot path.** Steady-state envelopes use per-connection table refs; duplex DATA/REPLY bodies are pooled through receive.
+The send coalescer remains for legacy peers only and is removed with the legacy path in a later major.

 - **Point-to-point reliable delivery** ([#1296](https://github.com/Tochemey/goakt/issues/1296), [#1300](https://github.com/Tochemey/goakt/issues/1300)).
 Confirmed, ordered, flow-controlled delivery from one producer actor to one consumer actor, locally or across nodes; default `Tell` is unchanged.
 Enabled with one spawn option per side, `AsReliableProducer(consumerName)` and `AsReliableConsumer(producerName)`; the actor system runs an internal controller next to each endpoint for sequencing, demand, resends, sessions, and restart deduplication, invisible to every actor-management API.
   - The endpoints stay ordinary actors: the producer answers `RequestNext` with `Produced` and acknowledges `Stored` with `StoredAck`; the consumer replies `Confirmed` after processing each `Delivery`. `IsAuthorizedFor` on these messages rejects spoofed controller traffic.
   - Guarantees: effectively-once, in order on the fault-free path; loss, restart, or relocation redelivers, so processing must be idempotent keyed by `MessageID`.
 Reliability starts at the producer's handoff to its controller; ingress stays at-most-once.